Definitely my favourite shot of the day. Elliot is obviously already over having his photo taken.

 Banks are also increasing interest rates on home loans outside of the Australian Reserve Bank’s rate changes, to off-set debt incurred overseas from bad investments.

-This will start under this “we’re protecting the economy” and turn into a marketing boon for those who have access to the information.
+This will start under this “we’re protecting the economy” and turn into a marketing boon for those who have access to the information, using all good efficient ways of promotion, so that each and every audio/visual rental company will get its client.
 When really all they need to do is stop stupid lending.

 There are ads running right now on TV from “Motor Finance Wizard” apparently he says “YES” even if your self-employed, no credit before and even if you have bad-credit.
 There is also Radio Rentals running TV ads for rental agreements, which are credit-based, with “No Credit Checks.”